Metaxal/measures/README.md

-# 1. Units and Measurements
+Units and Measurements

-Units and measurements in Racket.
+Units and measurements in Racket, with conversion facilities between units.

 First some **warnings**: